FAR-Lab/RealtimeAudioClassification/Converting-CSV-datasets-into-folders.md

 To enable the use of common scripts for different audio detection projects, we have defined a general framework for organizing data for learning.

-To lessen the work of this data organization, we use a lot of Finder(Mac)/Explorer(win) file manipulation techniques.

 ### Defining classes

 We define classes of data by folders--that is, data that should be classified similarly are put in the same file folder.
 If you later want to change the types of thing you want to distinguish, you just change the datafilee in the folders.